 To date, the Foundation has funded more than $180 million in research specifically targeting cognitive aging, age-related cognitive decline and memory loss through direct contributions and strategic initiatives in partnership with the four McKnight Brain Institutes and the National Institute on Aging through the Foundation for the National Institutes of Health.

-The McKnight Clinical Translational Research Scholarship
+Apply Now for the McKnight Clinical Translational Research Scholarship

 The McKnight Clinical Translational Research Scholarship in Cognitive Aging and Age-Related Memory Loss recognizes the importance of rigorous training in clinical research and encourages young investigators to seek opportunities to establish future careers in the area of human cognitive aging.